rails-girls-summer-of-code/summer-of-code/students/conferences.md

 * Your conference should be beginner friendly.
 That means, talks (or workshops) need to be suitable for people who haven’t done this for years.

 * You take care of a welcoming, respectful and harassment-free atmosphere.
-We expect you to either have a Code of Conduct in place or otherwise make an effort in dealing with -- let us be plain -- jerk behavior.
+We expect you to have a Code of Conduct in place and to make an effort in dealing with -- let us be plain -- jerk behavior.
 Bonus points go to conferences who have assigned contact persons for potential incidents.

 At the conference, we want our students to hold a lightning talk about their project.
 If you have slots for this, we’d be very happy if a team could use one of them.
 If not, no worries.